fission/docs.fission.io/docs/content/languages/nodejs.md

 weight: 10
 ---

 Fission supports functions written in Nodejs.
+Current fission nodejs runtime environment supports node version greater than 7.6.0.
 In this usage guide we'll cover how to use this environment, write functions, and work with dependencies.

 ## Before you start

 We'll assume you have Fission and Kubernetes setup.
-If not, head over to the [install guide]().
+If not, head over to the [install guide](../installation/_index.en.md).
 Verify your Fission setup with:

 ```
 fission --version